 In childhood Al understood his calling as a warrior, and in 1983 embarked on a career of nearly 30 years as a Military Intelligence officer with the United States Army.
 Along the way he earned his undergraduate degree in Russian and German at Florida State University, and graduate degrees in International Relations at the University of Southern California, and in History at the University of Alabama at Birmingham.
 He served in a variety of assignments in Europe, the Continental United States, and the Middle East.
 Al is a veteran of both wars with Iraq, having served with the 24th Infantry Division (Mechanized) during Operation Desert Storm in 1990-91, and with the Multinational Force-Iraq in Baghdad in 2008-09.
 Nearly a third of his military career has been in Washington, DC, in assignments on the Army Staff at the Pentagon and with the National Intelligence Community.
 His final assignment was as the Defense Department’s Intelligence Liaison to the Drug Enforcement Administration.

-Al and Charlayne currently, live in Charlotte, North Carolina, along with their dog, Blue.
-They are members of Founded in Truth Fellowship, and partners with Fostering the Family foster and adoptive care ministry.
+Al and Charlayne live in Rock Hill, South Carolina, along with their dog, Blue.
+They are actively involved in their community through their church, Founded in Truth Fellowship, and through Fostering the Family, a Christian ministry dedicated to raising care communities in churches to support foster and adoptive families in the Carolinas.